PlasmaFlare/plasma-baba-mods/readme.md

 If you are on the [Baba Is You Discord](https://discord.gg/GGbUUse), you can report bugs in #plasmaflare-mod-collection-bugs, which is a thread of #asset-is-make.
 You can also report bugs in #asset-is-make, but I recommend the first channel just to avoid spamming the other channels.

 # Changelog
+- **1.4.1** (1/2/22)
+  - [GUARD] Quick hotfix: Conditional guarding doesn't work.
+Note that the fix might make levels with a lot of guard sentences more laggy.
 - **1.4.0** (1/1/22)
   - Updated for 451D
   - GUARD mod!